 Impact on industrial and other user communities

-The outcomes of this project will benefit the power generation and supply industry; the transport sector; the machinery and metal products industries, leading to an increased energy conversion efficiency in utility transformers, high performance generators (i.e. wind and hydroelectric) and motors including aerospace, electric cars, scooters and bicycles where a high efficiency is required.
-Novel smart-grid power distribution networks driven by renewable sources (wind, solar) as well as high power railway and aircraft/drone engines will require small size solid-state transformers operating at frequencies of 3 kHz or higher, and current measurement standards have not been yet validated at such frequencies.
-To date, electrical machine designers rely on insufficient or inadequate magnetic hysteresis and loss data obtained at room temperature using standard characterisation techniques at 50 Hz only.
+The outcomes of this project will benefit the power generation and supply industry; the transport sector; the machinery and metal products industries, leading to an increased energy conversion efficiency in utility transformers, high performance generators (i.e. wind and hydroelectric) and motors including aerospace, electric cars, scooters and bicycles where high efficiency is required.
+Novel smart-grid power distribution networks driven by renewable sources (wind, solar) as well as high power railway and aircraft/drone engines will require small size solid-state transformers operating at frequencies for which no validated measurement standards yet exist.
+To date, electrical machine designers rely on inadequate magnetic hysteresis and loss data obtained under conditions that do not match real world conditions.
 New calibration and measurement services will be established and offered to relevant European industries, stakeholders and end users.
-Updated measurement procedures will be advertised to standardisation bodies for uptake by industrial partners and the definition of evolved or new standards.
-The projects’ results and outcomes will be circulated to industry and academia through participation in international meetings, articles in peer reviewed journals and through the circulation of good practice guides leading to an increased confidence in the use of experimental data for modelling of hysteresis and loss with noticeable improvements in electrical machine design.
+Project results disseminated through updated and new standards, publications, and good practice guides will lead to increased confidence in the use of experimental data for modelling of hysteresis and loss with noticeable improvements in electrical machine design.

 Impact on relevant standards

+production is in the EU and Asia.
+Magnetic steel is used in Europe by more than 2500 transformer and electric motor manufacturers and producers.
+The state-of-the-art and metrologically validated measurement techniques and associated guidance developed in the project will support the characterisation of novel and more energy-efficient industrial steel products, helping Europe to maintain and expand its expertise and leadership in the production of special steel.
+People’s health can be affected by (local) emissions from power plants, district heating and local residential heating systems, transport and industry.
+Electricity and heat generated by these facilities lead to increased air pollution such as NOx, SO 2 , small particulate matters (PM2.5) and CO 2 .
+The European Environmental Agency estimated that there were 403,000 deaths related to PM2.5 and 72,000 deaths related to NOx in 2012.
+By reducing energy consumption and implementing energy efficiency policies targeting industrial processes, some of this air pollution can be avoided including emissions of PM2.5.
 The cumulative energy savings associated with the implementation of the Ecodesign directive to be achieved between 2009 and 2020 were estimated to reach 2035 TWh, with additional energy savings of 100 TWh per year by 2030.
-The outcomes of this project which promotes more accurate and efficient magnetic steel testing measurement methods are expected to be used in the power generation and supply industry; the transport and aerospace sector; and the machinery and metal products industries, leading to an overall improved energy conversion efficiency.
-Additional energy savings connected to the design and construction of higher efficiency electric motors, transformers and power electronics devices, will also contribute to reaching the EU 32.5 % efficiency target for 2030, defined by the EC Energy Efficiency Directive 2012/27/EU (amended 2018/2002).
+The outcomes of this project, which promotes more accurate and efficient magnetic steel testing measurement methods, are expected to be used in the power generation and supply industry; the transport and aerospace sector; and the machinery and metal products industries, leading to an overall improved energy conversion efficiency.
+Additional energy savings connected to the design and construction of higher efficiency electric motors, transformers and power electronics devices, will also contribute to reaching the EU 32.5 % efficiency target for 2030, defined by the EC Energy Efficiency Directive 2012/27/EU

 List of publications